 Line Numbers - Turns editor line numbering on and off.
-Note that this is different than the "N" numbers found in some G-Code Files.
+Note that these numbers are different than the "N" numbers found in some G-Code Files.

 Help Menu

 The help menu is identical to the help menu on the main screen.
 For more details, see "Pull-Down Menu Bar" in the Main Screen Features section of this manual.